alexevanczuk/packs/README.md

   -d, --debug                        Run with performance debug mode -e, --experimental-parser          Run with the experimental parser, which gets constant definitions directly from the AST
-      --no-cache                     Run without the cache (good for CI, testing) -h, --help                         Print help
+      --no-cache                     Run without the cache (good for CI, testing) -p, --print-files                  Print to console when files begin and finish processing (to identify files that panic when processing files concurrently)
+  -h, --help                         Print help
   -V, --version                      Print version
 ```